Sabancı University: Foundations Development Program

-Sabancı University's Foundations Development Program consists of two key educational stages: the Foundations Development Year and University Courses.
-All student admits are required to take an English Language Assessment Exam (ELAE).
+Sabancı University's Foundations Development Program includes two key educational stages, the Foundations Development Year and University Courses.
+All student admits are required to take the English Language Assessment Exam, abbreviated as ELAE.
 Students deemed to require additional assistance enroll in the Foundations Development Year, which consists exclusively of English and Turkish language courses.
 The language coursework and the related exams are administered by the university's School of Languages.
 Students who pass the ELAE matriculate as freshmen.
 Subsequently, every Sabancı University student is required to take the University Courses – the core curriculum of the undergraduate program.

-Foundations Development Year: Students who do not meet the university's English language proficiency standards enroll in the Foundations Development Year (FDY).
+Foundations Development Year: Students who do not meet the university's English language proficiency standards enroll in the Foundations Development Year program.
 Depending on their ELAE score, these students are placed in one of three levels of language instruction: Basic, Intermediate, or Upper Intermediate.
 The university uses an instructional methodology that is course requirement- and content-based.
 As a result, FDY students emerge from the program with sufficient language proficiency as well as academic skills.
 Student success is judged not from examination results but overall performance in the program so they can seamlessly move on to the University Courses with their freshman classmates.

 University Courses: University Courses is Sabancı University's core curriculum for undergraduates.
 Designed with a multidisciplinary approach, University Courses establishes links between the natural and social sciences as well as among other disciplines.

 During freshman year, students take courses that focus on Humanity and Society, Principles of Atatürk and History of Turkish Revolution, Turkish Language and Literature, Science of Nature, Mathematical Functions: Discrete and Continuous, Interfaculty Course: Computational Approaches to Problem Solving and Academic Literacies.
 In the sophomore year, students take “Major Works” courses that focus on various significant literary and artistic works.
 Law and Ethics, taken in either the junior or senior year, examines the complementary concepts of law and ethics in relation to everyday moral dilemmas and choices.
 With this multidisciplinary educational training, Sabancı University students emerge well-prepared to continue their education at the graduate level or start careers in any number of fields.

 Rankings

-In fall 2014, Sabancı University entered the Times Higher Education (THE) rankings in the 182nd position – the Turkish university with the highest rank upon initial entry to the list.
+In fall 2014, Sabancı University entered the Times Higher Education rankings at the 182nd position, becoming the Turkish university with the highest rank upon its initial entry to the list.
 Moreover, it was the only foundation university in Turkey to be included in the rankings.
 In Spring 2016, Sabancı University ranked 10th worldwide in THE's list of small universities, those institutions with fewer than 5,000 students but that teach and research across more than four disciplines.
 Sabancı University also placed among the top 10,000 universities globally in the QS World University Rankings.
 In addition, the university was named the most innovative and entrepreneurial university in 2012 and 2016, and the most innovative foundation university in 2013 and 2014, in the Ministry of Science, Industry and Technology’s University Entrepreneurship and Innovation Index.